 If Setting Time Zone is off, tap the switch to turn it on until your iPhone updates its clock to reflect the time zone you’re currently in.

 Toggling iMessage off and back on again can fix a minor glitch that’s giving your iPhone an iMessage activation error.
 First, open Settings and tap Messages.

-Tap the switch at the top of the screen next to iMessage to turn it off.
+Tap the switch next to iMessage to turn it off.
 Tap the switch again to turn iMessage back on!
 You’ll know it’s on when the switch is green.